stdschep/MD-simulation-of-protein-ligand-complexes-with-OpenMM/README.md

   -n RENUMBER, --renumber RENUMBER
                         Renumber the protein (provide desired first number)
 ```
-This requires the trajectory to be written out using the DCD reporter.
+This requires the trajectory to be written using the DCD reporter.
 The topology can be read from the minimised
 starting point of the MD run.

 The trajectory is  re-imaged so that the ligand and protein are in the correct location with respect to eachother (the periodic
-box can cause some wierd visual aberations), and the waters, ions etc. removed if required (-r).
+box can cause some weird visual aberations), and the waters, ions etc. removed if required (-r).

 The RMSD of the ligand and the protein C-alpha atoms compared to the start of the trajectory are displayed in a chart
 that is generated using [Plotly](https://plotly.com/graphing-libraries/) with the name output.svg/output.html.

 For complexes that are stable the RMSDs should not change dramatically.
-For a complex that is unstable the ligand may
+For a unstable complex the ligand may
 detach from the protein and the RMSD will increase dramatically.
 Relatively long simulations will be needed, maybe in the
 order of 100s of ns.